JerryBiy/simple-mario-website-html-css/README.md

 1. Added element of cloud.
 2. Added sky and grass background to the article.
 3. Clouds will move infinitely from right to left.

+5/24/2024

+1. Added element of mushrooms.
+2. When hover on the big M in the banner, mushroom rain will start.